modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    ![Resource Group](../images/customerHosted/armDeployRG.png)

-1. On the left hand menu, click Deployments and the the name of the Deployment that just completed
+1. On the left hand menu, click Deployments and then the name of the Deployment that just completed

    ![Deployments](../images/customerHosted/armDeployDeployments.png)